-2 Climate
+2. Climate

-- The climatic criteria are considered first when classifying land as climate can be overriding in the sense that severe limitations will restrict land to low grades irrespective of favourable site or soil conditions - The main parameters used in the assessment of an overall climatic limitation are average annual rainfall as a measure of overall wetness and accumulated temperature degree days Jan June) as a measure of the relative warmth of a locality - A detailed assessment of the prevailing climate was made by interpolation from a 5km grid point dataset (Met Office 1989).
-The details are given in the table below and these show that there is no overall climatic limitation affecting the site. - 2.4 No local climatic factors such as exposure or frost risk are believed to affect the site
+- 2.1 The climatic criteria are considered first when classifying land as climate can be overriding in the sense that severe limitations will restrict land to low grades irrespective of favourable site or soil conditions. - 2.2 The main parameters used in the assessment of an overall climatic limitation are average annual rainfall, as a measure of overall wetness, and accumulated temperature (degree days Jan-June), as a measure of the relative warmth of a locality.

+- 2.3 A detailed assessment of the prevailing climate was made by interpolation from a 5km gridpoint dataset (Met.
+Office 1989).
+The details are given in the table below and these show that there is no overall climatic limitation affecting the site.
+However, the field capacity days for the site are relatively low in a national context, and therefore the likelihood of any soil wetness problems may be decreased.
+Furthermore, the coastal location of this site and the resulting high evapotranspiration rates means that moisture deficits are relatively high, which may increase the likelihood of soil droughtiness problems. - 2.4 No local climatic factors such as exposure or frost risk are believed to affect the site.

-Table 2 Climatic Interpolation
+Table 2: Climatic Interpolation

-Grid Reference TQ 874 488
+Grid Reference SZ 798 975

-Altitude (m AOD) 65
+Altitude (m) 5

-Accumulated Temperature 1433
+Accumulated Temperature 1549

-(degree days Jan June)
+(degree days, Jan-June)

-Average Annual Rainfall (mm) 691
+Average Annual Rainfall (mm) 714

 Field Capacity (days) 144

-Moisture Deficit Wheat (mm) 116
+Moisture Deficit, Wheat (mm) 125

-Moisture Deficit Potatoes (mm) 110
+Moisture Deficit, Potatoes (mm) 123

 Overall Climatic Grade 1

-3 Relief
+3. Relief

-3 1 The site is flat lying at an altitude of 65m AOD
+3.1 The site is flat, lying at an altitude of 5m AOD.

-4 Geology and Soil
+4. Geology and Soils

-- The relevant geological sheet (BGS 1976) shows the entire site to be underlain by Weald Clay (cretaceous clay and silty clay with minor beds of sand and limestone) - The published Soil Survey map (SSEW 1983) shows the soils on the site to comprise those of the Wickham 1 association.
-These are described as slowly permeable seasonally waterlogged fine silty over clayey fine loamy over clayey and clayey soils.
-(SSEW 1983) - Detailed field examination found the soils on the site to be silty in nature with signs of seasonal waterlogging and slowly permeable subsoils
+- 4.1 The relevant geological sheet (BGS, 1970), shows the entire site to be underlain by brickearth. - 4.2 The published Soil Survey map (SSGB, 1967) shows the soils on the site to comprise those of the Malling association.
+These are described as 'gleyed silty loams and silty clay loams with slowly permeable subsoils' (SSGB, 1967). - 4.3 Detailed field examination confirms this.

-5 Agricultural Land Classification
+5. Agricultural Land Classification

-- Table 1 provides the details of the area measurements for each grade and the distribution of each grade is shown on the attached ALC map - The location of the soil observation points are shown on the attached sample point map
+- Table 1 provides the details of the area measurements for each grade and the distribution of each grade is shown on the attached ALC map. - 5.2 The location of the soil observation points are shown on the attached sample point map.

-Subgrade 1b
+Subgrade 3a